 In your email please confirm that the organization provides information about TNR and conducts TNR activities with feral cats in New York City.
 Please also provide contact information for an organization representative.

-Effective TNR programs may be helpful in reducing the size of feral and free roaming cat colonies over time, if they meet certain criteria, such as:
+Effective TNR programs may be helpful in reducing the size of feral and free roaming cat colonies, if they meet certain criteria, such as:

 The Department does not endorse, inspect, regulate, monitor or oversee any organizations listed or not listed on this website that conduct TNR activities.